Kiryandongo District: Overview

 Kiryandongo District was established on 1 July 2010.
-Prior to that, it was part of Masindi District.
+It was previously part of Masindi District.
 The district is part of Bunyoro sub-region, which is coterminous with Bunyoro Kingdom.
 The districts that constitute Bunyoro sub-region include the following: 1.
 Buliisa District 2.
 Hoima District 3.
 Kibaale District 4.
 Kiryandongo District and 5.
 Masindi District.
 In 2002, the sub-region was home to an estimated 750,000 inhabitants, according to the national population and household census conducted that year.

 Population

-The 1991 Uganda national census estimated the district population at about 83,405.
+The 1991 Uganda national census estimated the district population at 83,405.
 According to the 2002 national census, that population had increased to about 187,700.
-In 2012, the population of Kiryandongo District was estimated at about 317,500.
+In 2012, the population of Kiryandongo District was estimated at 317,500.
 A new national census is planned for August 2014.